by Martin Krause

 Treatment and exercises for knee rehabilitation

-Whilst working in Switzerland, with professional soccer players, from the Italian Series A and German Bundesliga, I noted that soccer players have relatively tight hamstrings, adductors and hip flexors, and well developed calfs, quadriceps, hamstrings and gluteal muscles.
+Whilst working in Switzerland, with professional soccer players, from the Italian Series A and German Bundesliga, I noted that soccer players have relatively tight hamstrings, adductors and hip flexors, and well developed calf, quadriceps, hamstrings and gluteal muscles.
 Investigations have demonstrated that localised application of vibration can improve passive knee extension in women (Bakhtiary et al 2011, AJP, 57, 165-171).
 Studies have shown that women's hip muscles can atrophy after an injury as simple as an ankle sprain, due primarily to injury-caused limping or using crutches.
-Any hip or core muscle weakness, when combined with a woman's biomechanics, can be detremental to a female athlete returning to the soccer field.
+Any hip or core muscle weakness, when combined with a woman's biomechanics, can be detrimental to a female athlete returning to the soccer field.
 Proper rehabilitation is critical to coming back from an injury stronger and healthier.
 From the previous discussion, it would appear that neuromuscular balance and control are exceedingly important factors in the rehabilitation of the knee.
 Moreover, hip-back-pelvic-foot dynamic control are critical for a return to function and sport.

 Evasive side stepping